unfor19/aws-sdk-golang-examples/README.md

 # aws-sdk-golang-examples

-An example of how to use AWS SDK Resource Groups Tagging API (resourcegroupstaggingapi) in GoLang.
+An example of how to use [AWS SDK Resource Groups Tagging API](https://docs.aws.amazon.com/sdk-for-go/api/service/resourcegroupstaggingapi/) (resourcegroupstaggingapi) in [GoLang](https://golang.org/).

-Especially useful if you're new go GoLang (like me).
+Especially useful if you're new to GoLang (like me).
 Tested on [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) Ubuntu 20.04

 ## Requirements